openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup/docs/index_t26.rst

 * Close the carpet lid.
 * Reinstall the passenger seat.
 * Configure OVMS as described in the OVMS user manual.
-* Configure 'Model year' and 'Can write access' under VW e-Up (Komfort CAN) -> Features.
+* Configure 'Model year', 'Can write access' and 'Connection type' under VW e-Up -> Features.
 * 'Model year' and 'Can write access' can also be set from within the app (FEATURES 20 and 15).
 * Register and connect OVMS to a server (as guided within the OVMS setup).
 * Turn the ignition in the car on and off to receive initial values (also needed after updates).